Bashpoet/PessoaNetPackets/README.md

 ## Ethical Best Practices

-1.  **Conduct regular ethical reviews** of your usage of PessoaNetPackets.
+1.  **Conduct regular ethical reviews** of your usage of PessoaNetPackets and other code in this repository.
 2.  **Maintain transparent documentation** of your data processing activities.
-3.  **Be upfront with network users** about the use of PessoaNetPackets where applicable.
+3.  **Be upfront with network users** about the use of PessoaNetPackets and other code in this repository where applicable.
 4.  **Immediately report** any security vulnerabilities or concerns.

 ## User Agreement

-By using PessoaNetPackets, you agree to the following:
+By using PessoaNetPackets and other code in this repository, you agree to the following:

 1. You acknowledge that you have read and understood these legal and ethical guidelines.
-2. You accept full responsibility for using PessoaNetPackets ethically and legally.
+2. You accept full responsibility for using PessoaNetPackets and other code in this repository ethically and legally.
 3. You commit to complying with all applicable laws and regulations.
-4. You understand that the creators of PessoaNetPackets are not liable for any misuse of the tool.
+4. You understand that the creators of PessoaNetPackets and other code in this repository are not liable for any misuse of the tool.

 ## Limitation of Liability

-The creators and contributors of PessoaNetPackets:
+The creators and contributors of PessoaNetPackets and other code in this repository:

 *   Provide this software **"as is" without any warranties or guarantees.**
-*   **Assume no responsibility** for any misuse of PessoaNetPackets.
+*   **Assume no responsibility** for any misuse of PessoaNetPackets and other code in this repository.
 *   **Are not liable** for any damages, legal issues, or other consequences arising from the use of this tool.
 *   **Strongly recommend consulting with legal professionals** for specific advice related to your use case.